knative/eventing/README.md

 [![Slack](https://img.shields.io/badge/%23eventing-white.svg?logo=slack&color=522a5e)](https://knative.slack.com/archives/C9JP909F0)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/5913/badge)](https://bestpractices.coreinfrastructure.org/projects/5913)

+## What is Knative Eventing?

+Knative Eventing is a collection of APIs that enable you to use an [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture){target=_blank} with your applications.
+You can use these APIs to create components that route events from event producers to event consumers, known as sinks, that receive events.
+Sinks can also be configured to respond to HTTP requests by sending a response event.

+Knative Eventing uses standard HTTP POST requests to send and receive events between event producers and sinks.
+These events conform to the [CloudEvents specifications](https://cloudevents.io/){target=_blank}, which enables creating, parsing, sending, and receiving events in any programming language.

+Knative Eventing components are loosely coupled, and can be developed and deployed independently of each other.
+Any producer can generate events before there are active event consumers that are listening for those events.
+Any event consumer can express interest in a class of events before there are producers that are creating those events.

+## What to expect here?

 This repository contains a work-in-progress eventing system that is designed to address a common need for cloud native development: